myeongsuseong/myeongsuseong.github.io/_pages/members.md

 **Xingqian (Boray) Wang** (From October 2023 to present)
 Email: Xingqian.Wang23__at__student.xjtlu.edu.cn
-Program: MSc in Multimedia Telecommunications (3rd semester)
+Program: MSc in Multimedia Telecommunications
 Working on the master's thesis in the Lab.

 **Yuchen Zhong** (From August 2024 to present)
 Email: Yuchen.Zhong23__at__student.xjtlu.edu.cn
-Program: MSc in Social Comupting (3rd semester)
+Program: MSc in Social Comupting
 Working on the master's thesis in the Lab.
 Co-supervised with Yu Liu (industry supervisor) at Institute of Digital Medical Technology Shanghai Yangtze Delta Innovation Institute, Jiangsu Industrial Technology Research Institute (JITRI)